 Hogan Entrepreneurial Leadership Program: The Hogan Entrepreneurial Leadership Program is a three-year undergraduate minor founded on the Jesuit educational philosophy of educating the whole person.
 Its purpose is to prepare students to create new ventures that make a positive difference in society.
 This student-centered program is designed for promising individuals from any major who demonstrate academic excellence, leadership, creativity, and a commitment to serve others.

-Comprehensive Leadership Program: The Comprehensive Leadership Program at Gonzaga University is a formal, for-credit academic leadership program intended to complement students’ academic goals through theoretical study and experiential learning.
+Comprehensive Leadership Program: The Comprehensive Leadership Program at Gonzaga University is a formal, for-credit academic leadership program intended to complement students’ academic goals through theoretical study and experiential learning culminating in the Minor in Leadership Studies.
 The program was inaugurated in 2002 in an effort to support the University mission of creating leaders, in a variety of fields, dedicated to the common good.
 The CLP offers a unique scholarly environment for students from every major, and provides transformational and reflective experiences focused on three dimensions: self-awareness, relationship with others, and community action for the common good.
-Students are involved in every aspect of campus life as they hold formal student government positions, oversee various clubs and groups, and organize a variety of community outreach projects.
+Undergraduates take the Minor in Leadership Studies in conjunction with their chosen major in any academic field, including business, engineering, nursing, computer science, biology, chemistry, education and the liberal arts.
+Admission to the Comprehensive Leadership Program is competitive and the application takes place during the fall of a student’s first year, and is based on demonstrated leadership and desire to study leadership through written essays, individual interviews, group interviews, and student’s grade point average.
 The CLP prepares students for real-life leadership as it strives to produce graduates with a deep and holistic understanding of leadership, the meaning of moral character, and an ethic of care and service.